Apr 25, 2020

 Olympus EM5 with 14mm f2.5 - ISO800, f3.5, 1/60 (Raw edited in PhotoLab 3 and completed in Photoshop)

-The same image edited in Luminar - sky replacement, added glow, and a few other AI adjustments
+The same image was edited in Luminar - sky replacement, added glow, and a few other AI adjustments

 The next two images were taken in 2007 when I visited Nürnberg.
 The images were taken with the G7 and the E410.
-The E410 was in raw format and the G7 in jpeg format.
+The E410 was in raw format and the G7 was in jpeg format.
 When comparing these results with those I edited in 2007, the difference is day and night.
 One can literally spend hours going back a few years and re-process raw files...

 Olympus E410 with 14-42mm Kit Lens, ISO100 - Edited with PhotoLab 3 and Photoshop